Infineon/mtb-example-psoc4-msclp-csx-touchpad/README.md

 4. (Optional) Change the suggested **New Application Name**.

-5. The **Application(s) Root Path** defaults to the Eclipse workspace which is usually the desired location for the application.
+5. The **Application(s) Root Path** defaults to the Eclipse workspace, which is usually the desired location for the application.
 If you want to store the application in a different location, you can change the *Application(s) Root Path* value.
 Applications that share libraries should be in the same root path.

 6. Click **Create** to complete the application creation process.